 Assessment - Measuring progress, knowledge, skills and challenge

-In EYFS and KS1 discussions are had with the sports coach/Shapes specialist and class teacher at the end of each unit.
+In KS1 assessment sheets are completed by the class teacher at the end of each unit.
 This highlights children that are working towards the expected standard and working at the expected standard in PE.
-EYFS also update their data on how the children are achieving in the area of physical development throughout the year.